iffybooks/host-a-website-at-home/README.md

 <div style="page-break-after: always;"></div>

-❏ Plug your USB-C to 2x USB-A adapter into the inner USB-C port, closer to the middle of the board. *(Note: You can power your computer using either USB-C port, but only the inner port works for connecting USB hardware, such as a keyboard.)*
+❏ Plug your USB-C to 2x USB-A adapter into the inner USB-C port, closer to the middle of the board. *(Note: You can power your computer using either USB-C port, but only the inner port works for connecting USB hardware such as a keyboard.)*

 <img title="" src="images/18982930c0d9f6be464956577970ce2d4e5d6318.jpg" alt="03_IMG_4120.jpg" width="221" data-align="center" style="padding-bottom: 1em;">